BroadbandForum/usp-test/11-mqtt.md

 2. Wait for the EUT to send an MQTT SUBSCRIBE packet.
 3. The MQTT server sends an MQTT SUBACK packet that includes an error for each Topic in the SUBSCRIBE packet.
+4. Wait 120 seconds.

 ### Test Metrics

 1. The EUT sends an MQTT DISCONNECT packet to the MQTT server.
+2. The EUT does not publish a USP record to the MQTT server for any Topic in the MQTT SUBSCRIBE packet.

 ## 11.12 MQTT PUBLISH Packet